przemekbil/DataRep_Project22/README.md

 }
 ```

-2. To get the ApiKEy for MusixMatch service: signup on https://developer.musixmatch.com/ to get a free apiKey.
+2. Obtain an API key for the MusixMatch service by signing up at https://developer.musixmatch.com/ to get a free apiKey.
-3. Run 'prepareDB.py' script to create a 'project' database and required tables ('user' and 'favorites') on your MySQL server.
+3. Run the prepareDB.py script to create the necessary project database and tables (user and favorites) on your MySQL server.
-4. Project hosted on Project hosted on http://pbil.pythonanywhere.com
+4. The project can be accessed at http://pbil.pythonanywhere.com